Yee Hong responds to COVID-19

 - Everyone who enters a Yee Hong building will be screened for COVID-19 symptoms or exposure.
 You may not visit if you are ill or have symptoms, even if your symptoms are mild.

 - A negative rapid test is required for everyone entering our buildings.
 This requirement applies to everyone, regardless of your vaccination status.
 Rapid tests are valid for 48 hours.
+During an outbreak, we will revert to daily rapid tests.

 - Medical absences are absences to seek medical and /or health care